arkadi/CoronaToSolar/README.md

-# Redirecter CoronaSDK Forum to Solar2D Forum
+# Redirecter from CoronaSDK Forum to Solar2D Forum
 Add redirect link in Google Search.
 With this link try redirect from  old corona sdk forum to solar2d dorum

 ## What does it look like